middlebury/college-handbook/content/v-policies-for-schools-abroad/student-conduct-policies/policy-violations-and-disciplinary-process.md

 Because Middlebury is committed to cultivating a safe, healthy and inclusive community where all individuals treat each other with respect, we ask all students to complete an on-line training course as part of the pre-departure process.

 Middlebury's primary concern is for the health and safety of its students; therefore, the [Medical Amnesty Policy](https://www.middlebury.edu/handbook/pages/i-policies-for-all/health-safety/alcohol-drugs/#medical-amnesty-policy) exempts students who seek medical help for themselves or others from disciplinary action.

+_Student grievance policy (**Oxford program only**)_

+Student grievances should, in the first instance, be brought to the attention of the Principal.

+At every stage in the process, the Principal – or, if appropriate, another member of staff – will ensure that the complainant understands the student grievance policy.

+It may be that the Principal is able to resolve the matter informally by consultation with any students, tutors and staff involved.
+If a student is not satisfied with an informal resolution, then he/she can bring the matter to the Principal in writing.
+The Principal will investigate the matter, seeking guidance from others as appropriate.
+The Principal will then communicate the decision swiftly to the complainant.
+If a student is not satisfied with the decision of the Principal, then he/she can appeal to the Dean of International Programs at Middlebury College.
+The Dean’s decision is final.

+Should there be any merit in a complaint, then prompt and proportionate action will be taken to rectify the situation.

+If students are not satisfied with the outcome to this procedure, then – in matters directly relevant to the standards for accreditation – it is open to them to pursue the Complaints Procedure of the British Accreditation Council (BAC).
+Concerns about academic standards and quality may also be raised with the Quality Assurance Agency (QAA), which has educational oversight over the M-CMRS program.